bemson/subetha-client-ax/README.md

 chef.ask('got recipes?');
 ```

-**Note:** You **must** setup callbacks _before_ starting an exchange, or it will end prematurely.
+**Note:** If the peer has no callback ready for an incoming exchange, it's ended automatically.

-#### Respond during an exchange
+#### Responding to an exchange

-For each exchange-event object, a closured `#reply()` method exists to forward _that_ moment in the conversation.
-The signature is the same as `Client#emit()` or `Peer#send()`: an event name and optional arguments.
+The exchange-event object respresents a suspended conversation.
+It features a closured `#reply()` method to forward the conversation, _responding_ to the last phrase.
+The signature for this method is similar to that of `Client#fire()`: an arbitrary string (i.e., the phrase) and any number of optional arguments.

-Invoking `#reply()` completes your round in the back and forth communication with a peer.
 You can only reply once per exchange event.
-The first call will return `true`, and subsequents calls return `false`.
-If the exchange is somehow ended - for example, due to the peer disconnecting - the method will also return `false`.
+Once done the exchange-object and all it's methods will not impact the conversation.
+(The one exception is the `#end()` method.)
+For instance, the first call to `#reply()` returns `true`, while subsequents calls return `false`.

-### Teardown an exchange
+### Tearing down an exchange

-Use the `#unhoc` method to remove callbacks bound to an exchange thread.
-Callbacks scheduled after the targeted thread are also removed (since they would no longer be reached in a conversation).
-Below removes all callbacks for the entire "get recipes?" exchange, on the `chef` instance in the previous section.
+Use the `#unhoc` method to remove callbacks to an exchange.
+Callbacks bound to sequences beyond the one you target, will also be removed, since they would no longer be reached in a conversation.

+Below removes all callbacks for the entire "get recipes?" exchange, from the `chef` instance in the previous section.

 ```js
 chef.unhoc('got recipes?');
 ```

-**Note:** Do not use `#unhoc` to remove callbacks you intend to replace - the method is intentially destructive.
-To _swap_ callbacks, simply override the thread using `#adhoc()` again.
-Only one callback can be bound to an exchange (the existing callback will be discarded).
+**Note:** To alter an exchange, simply assign a new callback to an existing exchange sequence.
+This _replaces_ the callback while preserving the sequence, and any that were added to it.
+In other words, do _not_ use `#unhoc` to remove callbacks you intend to replace.

-### End an exchange
+### Ending an exchange

-Conversations automatically persist between peers, until the last event (sent or received) reaches the end of a client's predefined callbacks.
-However, you can manually end an exchange, by invoking the exchange-event object's `#end()` method.
+Conversations automatically persist between peers, until the last phrase (sent or received) reaches the end of a client's registered sequence callbacks.

+You may also end an exchange manually, with the `#end()` method of any exchange-event object.
+Below demonstrates manually ending a conversation that turns silly.

 ```js
 cookbook.adhoc('got recipes?', 'food group?', 'green eggs and ham', function (convo) {